theodo/falco/README.md

   make frontend/start
   ```

 The project should now be running at [localhost:3000](http://localhost:3000).
-You can acces to the Django administration interface at [http://localhost:8000/admin/](http://localhost:8000/admin/).
+You can access to the Django administration interface at [http://localhost:8000/admin/](http://localhost:8000/admin/).

 To access both these interfaces, you can login using the following credentials: